OmenMon/omenmon.github.io/README.md

-# omenmon.github.io
+# OmenMon Web Page

-GitHub Page for OmenMon
+This repository contains the OmenMon web page hosted by GitHub.
+The page can be viewed at: [https://omenmon.github.io/](https://omenmon.github.io/)